RedisJSON/RedisJSON/docs/docs/developer.md

 Use ```make clean``` to remove built artifacts. ```make clean ALL=1``` will remove the entire bin subdirectory.

 ## Running tests
-Python is required for RedisJSON's module test.
-Install it with `apt-get install python`.
-You'll also need to have [redis-py](https://github.com/redis/redis-py) installed.
-The easiest way to get it is using pip and running `pip install redis`.

 There are several sets of unit tests:
 * Rust tests, integrated in the source code, run by ```make cargo_test```.
 * Python tests (enabled by RLTest), located in ```tests/pytests```, run by ```make pytest```.